-During site inspections, environmental situation, status of implementation of pollution control and mitigation measures were observed both within the site area as well as outside the project sites which was likely to be affected, directly or indirectly, by the site activities.
-Environmental documents and site records, including waste disposal record, maintenance record of environmental equipment, and relevant environmental permit and licences, were also checked on site.
+During site inspections, environmental situation, status of implementation of pollution control and mitigation measures were observed.
+Environmental documents and site records, including waste disposal record, maintenance record of environmental equipment, and relevant environmental permit and licences, were also checked on-site.
 Observations were recorded in the site inspection checklist and passed to the contractor together with the appropriate recommended mitigation measures where necessary in order to advise contractors on environmental improvement, awareness and on-site enhancement measures.
 The observations were made with reference to the following information during the site inspections:

-- The EIA and EM&A requirements;
+- The EIA and EM&A requirements:

 - Relevant environmental protection laws, guidelines, and practice notes;

 - The EP conditions and other submissions under the EP;

 - Monitoring results of EM&A programme;

 - Works progress and programme;

 - Proposal of individual works;

-- Contract specifications on environmental protection; and
+- · Contract specifications on environmental protection; and

 - Previous site inspection results.